-Asian airfreight volumes were essentially flat from June to October 2018 but have since deteriorated at an accelerating pace (November -3.5%, December -6.1%, January - 5.4%, February -13.3%, March -3.6%, -10.2% in April, and the preliminary May -8.1%).
+Asian airfreight volumes were essentially flat from June to October 2018, but have since deteriorated at an accelerating pace (November -3.5%, December -6.1%, January - 5.4%, February -13.3%, March -3.6%, -10.2% in April, -8.5% in May, and -8.6% in June).
 If the overall volume wasn't distressing enough, the volumes of the three largest airports (Hong Kong, Shanghai, and Incheon) are experiencing the highest rates of contraction.
 Even more alarming, the inbound volumes for Shanghai have plummeted.
 This concerns us since it is the inbound shipment of high value/low density parts and pieces that are assembled into the high-value tech devices that are shipped to the rest of the world.
 Hence, in markets such as Shanghai, the inbound volumes predict the outbound volumes and the strength of the high-tech manufacturing economy.